 Withdrawal from the University

-A student wishing to reenter the University for the following three semesters after withdrawal must have the approval of their academic dean on the 'Application for Withdrawal and Reentry' form.
-For degree-seeking students wishing to reenter the University after three semesters, an application for readmission must be submitted to the Office of Admissions; non-degree students must complete the original application process.
+A student wishing to reenter the University in any of the following three semesters after withdrawal must have the approval of their academic dean on the 'Application for Withdrawal and Reentry' form.
+Degree-seeking students wishing to reenter the University after three semesters (including summer) must submit an application for readmission to the Office of Admissions; non-degree seeking students must complete the original application process.
 Formal application must be made to the Office of Admissions by the published deadline.
-Students who left the University on dismissal must resolve that and be reinstated by the academic dean before any decision can be made on the readmission application.
+Students who left the University on dismissal must resolve the dismissal and be reinstated by the academic dean before any decision can be made on the readmission application.
 (Consult the "University Calendar" chapter of this General Bulletin for specific application deadlines.)

 Students who are withdrawing and who have purchased the student health insurance through the University should contact the Health Compliance Office at University Health Services for information about their health insurance and whether they are eligible to retain coverage.